ytasyol/hashbrown-node-driver/README.md

 | --- | --- |
 | id | <code>String</code> |

 <a name="TemplateHelper"></a>

 ## TemplateHelper
-A helper class for fetching content
+A helper class for fetching templates

 **Kind**: global class